 Max is committed to bringing together performers of diverse stylistic backgrounds, and to colliding musical worlds at high speed.
 His collaborators include banjoist and instigator Jayme Stone, Grammy-nominated harpsichordist Jory Vinikour, composer and filmmaker Daniel Valdez, fearless violist Brett Deubner, and Native flute specialist Leon Joseph Littlebird, and his work has been performed by the Colorado Symphony, Bismarck-Mandan Symphony Orchestra, La Jolla Symphony & Chorus, Pro Musica Chamber Orchestra, Musique sur la Mer Chamber Orchestra, and Breckenridge Music Festival Orchestra, and at the American Repertory Theater, International Music Festival of Gramado, Brazil, and the Minster in York, England.
-Max teaches at Naropa University, the University of Colorado Boulder (where he currently teaches), and a bachelor’s degree from the Berklee College of Music.
+Max holds doctoral and master’s degrees from the University of Colorado Boulder (where he currently teaches), and a bachelor’s degree from the Berklee College of Music.
 Currently, he serves on the composition faculty at the University of Idaho.
 His work appears on Naxos Records and Yellow Sound Label.

 “Max Wolpert….is for me the real find here.
 Viola concertos were never like this!
 Fine performances, good sound, terrific fun.” – Guy Rickards, Gramophone, August 30, 2017

 “…classical...crossed over from folk and country music.
 ‘When Echoes Speak’ reflects this in its comfortable populism.” – Christian Hertzog, San Diego Union-Tribune, May 8, 2023

 “…an interesting and engaging mixture of traditional fiddle tunes and contemporary explorations in atmospheric soundscaping.” – Marc Shugold, The Scen3, March 2, 2019